 - 1. If you think you, or a friend, are getting bullied then you should tell an adult.
-This can be a teacher, TA or your parent, who will tell a teacher.
-An adult in school will talk to you or your friend about what has happened to see if it bullying or just poor choices in behaviour.
+This can be a teacher, TA or your parent, who will tell a teacher, you could also put a note in the Bother Box.
+An adult in school will talk to you or your friend about what has happened to see if it is bullying or just poor choices in behaviour.
 If it is poor choices in behaviour then it will be dealt with using the behaviour tree. - 2.
-If there is bullying, Mrs Wood or Mrs Gee will be given details of what exactly happened.
+If there is bullying, Mrs Wood or Mr Thomas will be given details of what exactly happened.
 They will keep this but this will not be shared with anyone else. - 3.
-Mrs Wood or Mrs Gee will speak to all children involved in the incident.
-The 'bully' will told how it feels to be bullied and, it is hoped, that they will see the other person's point of view and change their behaviour and apologise.
+Mrs Wood or Mr Thomas will speak to all children involved in the incident.
+The 'bully' will be told how it feels to be bullied and, it is hoped, that they will see the other person's point of view and change their behaviour and apologise.
 They may move down the behaviour tree but there will be no more punishment, unless they continue.
-Mrs Wood and Mrs Gee will also phone both sets of parents. - 4.
+Mrs Wood and Mr Thomas will also phone both sets of parents. - 4.
 Should the bullying continue, you might be asked for your point of view and both sets of parents will be telephoned.
-The 'bully' will be sent to another class for a period of time (an internal exclusion) to think about what they done and why they couldn't stop the first time.
-Each time they bully for then on, they will have an internal exclusion, each one longer than the previous exclusion.
+The 'bully' will be sent to another class for a period of time (an internal exclusion) to think about what they have done and why they couldn't stop the first time.
+Each time they bully from then on, they will have an internal exclusion, each one longer than the previous exclusion.